LumingSun/ML4DB-paper-list/README.md

 ### Query Rewrite
 * Sia: Optimizing Queries using Learned Predicates (SIGMOD 2021)
 * A Learned Query Rewrite System using Monte Carlo Tree Search (VLDB 2022)
+* WeTune: Automatic Discovery and Verification of Query Rewrite Rules (SIGMOD 2022)
 ### Cardinality Estimation
 * Are We Ready For Learned Cardinality Estimation?
 (VLDB 2021) [GitHub Link](https://github.com/sfu-db/AreCELearnedYet)
 * A Unified Deep Model of Learning from both Data and Queries for Cardinality Estimation (SIGMOD 2021)